 Net assets without donor restrictions - Net assets that are not subject to donor-imposed stipulations.
+The Board of Trustees has designated, from net assets without donor restrictions, net assets for a board designated endowment.

 Net assets with donor restrictions - Net assets subject to donor-imposed stipulations.
 Some donor restrictions are temporary in nature; those restrictions will be met either by actions of the Museum and/or the passage of time.
 Other donor restrictions are perpetual in nature, where by the donor has stipulated the funds must be maintained in perpetuity.